alisherbayb/data-warehouse-project/README.md

 - [Baraa Khatib Salkini’s Data Warehouse Tutorial](https://github.com/DataWithBaraa/sql-data-warehouse-project/)
   This project was inspired by and follows the structure of the original work.
 Licensed under MIT.

+## 🛡️ License

+This project is licensed under the MIT License.
+You are free to use, modify, and share this project with proper attribution.